 This entire website exists for several reasons.
-One is that the growing crush of individuals seeking information about me, my research, the projects I have (or had), my courses and media coverage has become too demanding for me to respond to all inquiries.
+One is that the many individuals seeking information about me, my research, the projects I have (or had), my courses and media coverage has become too demanding for me to respond to all inquiries.
 By going to my website, people can retrieve articles, books, course descriptions, and so forth.
 This will make it not only easier for me, but more available to you as well.

 Secondly, the website helps me become more transparent as to the work I do, the values I hold, the dreams and strategies I pursue in building a better world.
 With the ever-growing problems of unethical, illegal and ineffective decision-making carried out by those in power, I’ve grown concerned that too much is done behind closed doors, where secret decisions are made, inappropriate actions occur, and societal damage is inflicted, especially on those at the bottom of the social pyramid.

 Often, I am asked: “How did you get to where you are now, being able to have a degree of influence for good around the world?”
 I am continually questioned about this by current students who seek their future life’s purpose, as well as by managers who want to give up corporate positions in order to become social entrepreneurs.
 Such inquiries also occur when NGO leaders inquire about moving into the private sector.
-Also donors, housewives, BYU alumni, government officials, academic colleagues, and others raise similar questions.
+Also donors, housewives, university alumni, government officials, academic colleagues, and others raise similar questions.
 This internet site is an attempt to respond to such inquiries.

 A final point I want to make up front is that if I have done any good in the world, I must humbly acknowledge the hand of God, according to spiritual values and principles of the Mormon tradition.
 All I have ever sought to do is serve a greater purpose, find my own calling in life, and use my time, skills and resources to bless those in need.
 Being prompted throughout my years by the Holy Spirit, I hope that the world is a tiny bit better.